 Some users have the habit of clicking the icon on the screen to initiate the search.
 So keeping both- Enter key and search button functionality is the right option for your website's functionality.

 Search Suggestions gives dynamic and active feel to your website.
 The drop-down list that appears when you start typing on a search box is the list of search suggestions.
 Everyone loves some ideas that will reduce the effort of typing the whole search keywords.

 Search suggestions will help you to guide your users to different areas of your choice.
 It allows you to drive traffic to some extent by showing attractive titles in the suggestion list.

 Search suggestions can be handy to show the amount of work that you have put into your website.
 Giving accurate suggestions to users at the right time will impress them.

 They subconsciously feel welcomed, and it leaves a great impression.
 Search suggestions need detailed testing on the following points:

-- Ensuring auto-suggestion are activated on every page
+- Are auto-suggestions activated on every page?

-- Do the ideas pop up smoothly and immediately after the user starts typing in search block?
+- Do the ideas pop up smoothly and immediately after the user starts typing in the search block?